- Home

 Meet & Greet Private Airport Transfer - Edinburgh

 Your tour includes a private transfer from Edinburgh Airport to your Downtown Hotel.
-Once you have collected your luggage, proceed through to the Arrivals Hall, to meet your driver.
+Once you have picked up your luggage, proceed through to the Arrivals Hall to meet your driver.
 You will be quickly escorted outside, where your ride awaits.
-Before you know it, you will have arrived at your Downtown Edinburgh Hotel, and have completely bypassed the endless searching for the right airport shuttle, bus or taxi.
+Before you know it, you will have arrived at your Downtown Edinburgh Hotel, completely bypassing endless searching for the right airport shuttle, bus, or taxi.

 National Museum of Scotland, Edinburgh, Central Scotland

-On The Map: The National Museum of Scotland is located on Chambers Street, in the heart of oldtown Edinburgh.
-A mere few minutes walk from the Royal Mile, Chembers Street links George IV Bridge & South Bridge
+On The Map: The National Museum of Scotland is located on Chambers Street, in the heart of Old Town Edinburgh.
+Just a few minutes from the Royal Mile, Chambers Street links George IV Bridge and South Bridge.

-The National Museum’s forte is artifacts from around the world.
-The recently opened more modern Museum of Scotland is a small miracle and dedicated to the story of Scotland and its people.
-They have separate identities, while sitting right next to each other.
-Very handy.
-Together, they are considered one of the finest collections in the world.
-The rarest antiquities in Scotland create a treasure trove for the senses and imagination.
-Some highlights include: Ivory chessmen made by invading Vikings in the 12th century; Holy relics, one linked to St. Columba and Iona and the other to Robert the Bruce; A staff carried by St. Fillian in the 8th century, one of the finest examples of artistry present 1,200 years ago; The Maiden, a 16th century guillotine; Bonnie Prince Charlie’s Canteen—all the stuff he needed to travel and dine in style!; Egyptian mummy cases, decorated with Egyptian symbols of death and resurrection; a 3,500-year-old Egyptian toy mouse with string that would have been pulled by a child.
+Some highlights include: Ivory chessmen made by invading Vikings in the 12th century; holy relics, one linked to St. Columba and Iona, and the other to Robert the Bruce; a staff carried by St. Fillian in the 8th century, one of the finest examples of artistry from 1,200 years ago; The Maiden, a 16th century guillotine; Bonnie Prince Charlie’s Canteen—everything he needed to travel and dine in style; Egyptian mummy cases, decorated with symbols of death and resurrection; and a 3,500-year-old Egyptian toy mouse with string that would have been pulled by a child.
 When it walks the tail wags!

 Arrive at